Soichit/info495/README.md

 Create a `app.js` file.
 It doesn't have to be in the same folder as the index.html, but you will need to run both on different local servers to test your code.
 Make sure to install the Allow-Control-Allow-Origin for chrome (link provided at the top under Setup)

 ### Step 0: Setting up our Node file
 Make sure we have all packages and dependencies installed.
 Go back to Setup to see the commands to npm install braintree and express.
-Then copy and paste the code below so our app.js file actually reads in these packages.
+Then copy and paste the code below so our app.js file loads these packages.
 ```
 var braintree = require("braintree");
 var express = require('express');